Monaco Heliport: Facilities

 The heliport has been expanded to eight pads since its opening in 1987, with pads A and B jutted out over the sea.
 There is a single terminal structure at the heliport, and four hangar facilities, three on the east and one on the west side of the heliport.
 There is also an underground parking lot, and a drop-off area at the front of the terminal.

 The heliport is managed by the Direction de l'Aviation Civile and Security is provided the Division de Police Maritime et Aéroportuaire, a subdivision of the Direction de la Sûreté Publique.

 Airlines and destinations

 Airlines offering scheduled flights to Nice Côte d'Azur Airport are Blade, Monacair, Heli Air Monaco, Heli Securite, and Alpes Hélicoptères.
-Many passengers arrive at Nice Airport by airplane and connect via helicopter as this is the fastest (but most costly) option to get to Monaco from further away.
+Many passengers arrive at Nice Airport by airplane and connect via helicopter as this is the fastest and most costly option to get to Monaco from further away.